 The competition takes the form of mock sessions of the UN Security Council.
 Teams of two students from years 10-12 debate, amend, and vote on a prepared resolution from the perspective of a Member State of the Security Council.
-The top two teams will represent their school and the NT at the National Finals in Sydney in December.
+The top two teams will represent their school and the NT at the National Finals in Canberra in December.

 You can find more details on the competition and how Evatt debate works on the National Competition page.

 - Gain skills in speaking, research, teamwork, leadership and diplomacy.

 - Represent a country in the most important body in the international arena.

 - Expand your horizons and engage with the big current issues in international relations – from global warming to terrorism, aid to intervention and debt to piracy.